mikegratton/LetsTalk/README.md

 re-run the IDL compiler, recompile the IDL target, and re-link.
 The intention is to have machine-generated code segregated from the rest of the codebase.
 More options for controlling the include path are documented in IdlTarget.cmake.

+# About DDS

+The Data Distribution Service is an efficient and powerful publish/subscribe framework, but it is very complicated.
+It's worth exploring the chain of acronyms that make it up:

+* DDS -- Data Distribution Service.
+This isn't a protocol standard at all, it turns out!
+It's an API standard.

+* RTPS -- Real-Time Publish Subscribe.
+This is the protocol standard.
+It covers how participants discover one another, how topics and types are communicated, how data is sent, and how transmission errors are handled.
+RTPS uses a peer-to-peer design rather than a central message broker, making it more resillient and flexible.
+(But also placing larger burdens on those peers.)

+* IDL -- Interface Description Language.
+DDS inherited this from the 90's CORBA technology, and the 16/32 bit world of the time defintely shows in the language.
+IDL is ugly but functional for the purpose.
+It isn't as fully featured as Google Protocol Buffers, but it is servicable.

+* CDR -- Common Data Representation.
+This is the serialized format for data transmitted.
+Typically, IDL compilers generate native code from IDL that handles serialization to/deserialization from CDR.
+Compared to Google Protocol Buffers, CDR is faster to serialize/deserialize, but larger on the wire.
+Given DDS's emphasis on local network communication vs protobuf's focus on internet communication, this makes sense.